Remington Class-Action Lawsuit Settlement Approved

 Bottom line: You are far more likely to drink yourself to an early grave, or die of a drug overdose, than you are to get fatally shot in a criminal act.

-Better Odds To Be Near ‘Sanctuary City’
+Better Odds To Ge Near ‘Sanctuary City’

 The Washington Times recently reported that “nearly 500 jurisdictions are now sanctuary cities,” quoting the Ohio Jobs & Justice Political Action Committee.